Frequently Asked Questions

 Are there First Round ribbons?

 Yes, brewers whose entries place 1st, 2nd, or 3rd in the First Round with a score of 30 points or greater are awarded ribbons for their achievement.
-They will be mailed out by April 27.
+They will be emailed out by April 27.

 What does mini-BoS mean?